KretliJ/PyNetSketch_Mobile/README.md

 # 🛠️ Architecture

-  * PyNetSketch Mobile follows a Distributed, many-to-many Client-Server Architecture:
+  * PyNetSketch Mobile follows a Distributed Client-Server Architecture:
     * The Probe (Server): A PC or Raspberry Pi running the main PyNetSketch Python application in "Server Mode".
 It handles raw socket operations (Scapy/Rust).
     * The Mobile App (Client): A Flutter app that connects via TCP Sockets to the Probe.
 It sends JSON commands and renders JSON responses.